Non-Modifiable Risk Factors

 Race or ethnicity.
 Various records have observed that people who of Asian, African, Hispanic, Native American, and Polynesian descent are more likely to develop type 2 diabetes.

 Age.
 Age is also one of the causes and risk factors of diabetes type 2.
 Your risk of developing diabetes increases with age, especially if you’re over 45 years old.
 While age is technically a non-modifiable risk factor, medical experts suggest that it may be connected to some of the modifiable risk factors of the type 2 diabetes.
-For instance, as people get older, they have less time for exercise and can gain more weight.
+For instance, as people get older, they generally have a slower metabolism, have less time for exercise and can consequently gain more weight.

 Modifiable Risk Factors